 “It’s important to recognize who our safe harbors are and where our support comes from,” Damoose says.
 “If your partner is your number-one support person, it’s crucial to remember that this person is on your team.”

 When it comes to challenging conversations with your “teammate,” Damoose offers a few tips to turn them into constructive talks:

 - Devise a plan for how to address challenging areas more sensitively and in a controlled manner.
 Rehearse potentially challenging conversations before you have them.

 - Try to see things from your partner’s side before having the conversation, so you can keep that in mind when emotions are running high and it’s more difficult to think clearly.
 Recognize where you might be susceptible to reacting unfavorably so you can come up with a plan and avoid saying something you’ll regret later.

 - Be clear about identifying your stress and your needs, especially if it’s about something that they didn’t do or don’t have control over.

 - Validate your partner’s stress and allow them to feel heard and seen, which is a helpful way to show support and feel capable during a time that otherwise can make you feel helpless.

-“Ultimately, if any couple can survive this pandemic together,” Kramer says, “my bet is that they will be an incredibly strong couple when it’s all over because of the skills they’ve learned in the process.”
+“Ultimately, if any couple can survive this pandemic together,” Damoose says, “my bet is that they will be an incredibly strong couple when it’s all over because of the skills they’ve learned in the process.”